The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Experiments

 \subsection{Lotka-Volterra}

 Next we test our method on short time series with complex dynamics.
-We use a version of the Lotka-Volterra model, which describes simple predator-prey population dynamics under three events: prey reproduction, predation (in which prey are consumed and predators have the resources to reproduce) and predator death.
+We use a version of the Lotka-Volterra model for predator-prey population dynamics under three events: prey reproduction, predation (in which prey are consumed and predators get resources to reproduce) and predator death.
+A SDE Lotka-Volterra model (for derivation see e.g.~\citet{Golightly:2011}) is defined by drift and diffusion